JiscMonitor/monitor-uk/docs/INSTALL.md

     cd monitor-uk
     git submodule update --init --recursive

-This will initialise and clone the esprit and magnificent octopus libraries, and their submodules in turn.
+This will initialise and clone the esprit and magnificent-octopus libraries, and their submodules in turn.

-Create your virtualenv and activate it
+Create your virtualenv and activate it:

     virtualenv /path/to/venv
     source /path/tovenv/bin/activate